k88hudson/git-flight-rules/README.md

 (develop)$ git checkout solution -- file1.txt
 ```

-this will get the contents of that file in branch `solution` to your branch `develop`:
+This will get the contents of that file in branch `solution` to your branch `develop`:

 ```sh
 # On branch develop